tartley/colorama/README-hacking.md

 target.

 ## Release checklist

+TODO: Add the use of release candidate versions to this checklist.

 1. Check the CHANGELOG is updated with everything since the last release.
 2. Remove the '-pre' suffix from `__version__` in `colorama/__init.py__.py`.